 We should immediately release all people locked up for any marijuana or THC crime, from jail or prison.

 Prohibtionist talking points

-Despite majority support for legalization, a vocal minority loudly repeats the same old tired, disproven talking points to prop up Prohibition laws in Minnesota.
+Despite majority support for legalization, a vocal minority repeats the same old false talking points to prop up Prohibition laws.
 For example, Is DUI-Marijuana a reason not to legalize in Minnesota?